2010 Australia rugby union tour of Asia and Europe

-The 2010 Australia national rugby union team tour of Asia and Europe, colloquially known as the 2010 Wallabies Spring Tour, was a rugby union tour by the Australia national rugby team that took place in October and November 2010, and was part of the 2010 Autumn Internationals test window.
+The 2010 Australia rugby union tour of Asia and Europe, colloquially known as the 2010 Wallabies Spring Tour, was a rugby union tour by the Australia national rugby team that took place in October and November 2010, and was part of the 2010 Autumn Internationals test window.
 The initial tour took place in Hong Kong in East Asia before finishing in Europe.
 The tour was very successful, with Australia winning four of their five test match tour fixtures.
 The tour also saw a record performance from 20-year-old James O'Connor in the final test of the tour against France.
 O'Connor, who had played 26 tests for the Wallabies, scored a record 29 points in the match, including one try, six conversions (from seven attempts), and four penalty goals (from five attempts).
 Australia defeated France 16–59 in the Stade de France, which stands as their biggest ever victory against them.